nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 #### Extensions:
 - **2a.** The system encounters an error while saving the data.
-    - **2a1.** The system displays an error message: "Error: Unable to save data automatically.
-Please save manually."
+    - **2a1.** The system displays an error message: `Unable to save data automatically.
+Please save manually.`
     - **2a2.** The system retries saving automatically after the next operation or prompts the Salesperson to manually save the data.
     - **Use case ends.**